mobdoe/Supervised-Learning-Capstone/README.md

 This project pulled information from all fundraising pages since 2014 (a fundraising page report & transaction report).

 After running a few models (listed above), we were able to interpret our results to improve our goal-setting and strategic planning methods for students.

+You can find the raw data csv files in this repo, as well as a copy of the colab notebook.

+Enjoy!